Our Mission

 -

-To encourage more socialization and intellectual stimulation to people that have a thirst for learning
+To encourage more socialization and intellectual stimulation to people who have a thirst for learning

 -